amirhoseinzebarjadi/amirhoseinzebarjadi/README.md

 - 👋 Hi, I’m Amirhosein Zebarjadi
-- 👀 I’m interested in learning
+- 👀 I’m get everything I want
-- 🌱 I’m currently learning Backend programming with C# and FRONTEND with CSS, HTML and JS
+- 🌱 I’m currently learning Backend with C# and FRONTEND with CSS, HTML and JS
-- 💞️ I’m working in the company
+- 💞️ I’m interested in learning and programming
 - 📫  My Mail is Amirhosein.zebarjadi@gmail.com

 <!---